security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     what hosts is this box SSH\'ing to the most often?' %}

-11. Query for long standing SSH traffic:
+11. Query for long-standing SSH traffic:

     ```bash
     rwfilter --data-rootdir=/data/SiLK-LBNL-05 \